 Blood pool phase

-- the blood-pool image is obtained 5 min after injection
+- obtained 5 minutes after injection

 - inflammation causes capillary dilatation and increased blood flow